engineyard/ey-docs/pages/beta-rubinius-environment-with-appcloud-trial.md

 1. Sign up for a trial account.
 2. Validate and start the trial account.
 3. Create your (Rubinius) application.
-    If you don’t have a Rubinius application, choose our ToDo application, located at: `git://github.com/engineyard/todo.git`
+    If you don't have a Rubinius application, choose our ToDo application, located at: `git://github.com/engineyard/todo.git`

 <h2 id="topic3"> Reconfigure the environment for Rubinius </h2>